FabioATMonteiro92/DataCleaning-Processing/README.md

 ## What this notebook does
-This notebook demonstrates a reproducible **data-processing pipeline** for a study on **time-of-day (ToD) effects in working memory (WM)**.
+This notebook contains a demonstrative **data-processing pipeline** for a study on **time-of-day (ToD) effects in working memory (WM)**.
 It ingests multi-source data, performs cleaning and harmonization, and outputs analysis-ready tables for downstream statistical modeling.

 This script produces an excel file, containing multiple sheets/databases.
 These databases/sheets contain the following information: